Missing link between the 2D Quantum Hall problem and 1D quasicrystals: Phase diagram of the Fibonacci-Hall model

-As we will now explain, a level crossing can be interpreted as a variant of a Lifshitz transition.
-At this point, the zero flux constant energy surfaces near the crossing change in character from compact to extended -- i.e. states evolve from being localized to extended along one direction.
-In our multigap system, states cross at different values of $\epsilon$ for each gap, with the main gap crossing occurring for the smallest value of $\epsilon$.
-We now study the condition for the states to cross the main gap $g=\pm 1$, at $\epsilon=\epsilon_c$.
-The value of $\epsilon_c$ as a function of $\delta$ can be approximately computed as follows using a 3-band model and following the analyses in \cite{bulmash}.
+The value of $\epsilon_c$ as a function of $\delta$ can be approximately computed using a 3-band model.
 Indeed, the recursive band structure of the Fibonacci system implies that the parent chain for the two main gaps is the 3-site approximant chain $t_a-t_a-t_b$.
 For zero flux, the Hamiltonian in the reciprocal space basis of this tilted system is given by a $3 \times 3$ matrix ,